EPCCed/archer-gpu-course/applications-two-day/section-2.03/README.md

 ### Finished?

+If we had not used `cudaMemset()` to initialise the device values for the matrix, what other options to initialise these values on the device are available to us? (cudaMemset()` is limited in that it can only be used to initialise array values to zero, but not to other, non-zero, values.

 For your best effort for the kernel, what is the overhead of the actual kernel launch (`cudaLaunchKernel` in the profile) compared with the